-Additionally, as a benefit of aiming to take full advantage of both massive MIMO and HetNets techniques including high array gains, reliable BS-user links etc., massive MIMO aided HetNets solutions are promising for the emerging 5G systems [188].
-The basic philosophy of massive MIMO assisted Het-Nets is to install hundreds/thousands of antennas at the macro BSs for offering an unprecedented level of spatial degrees of freedom, whilst using a single antenna at the densely positioned small-cell BSs.
-In an effort to further enhance the bandwidth efficiency of small cells, a promising NOMA aided and massive MIMO based framework was proposed in [189], where a massive MIMO system was adopted by the macro cells to simultaneously serve N users and then user pairing based NOMA transmissions were adopted by the small cells, as shown in Fig. 12.
-More specifically, stochastic geometry was invoked for modelling the K-tier HetNets considered and to analyze the efficiency attained.
-The key feature of this framework is that it integrates the potential advantages of both NOMA (e.g., high bandwidth efficiency, faireness/throughput tradeoff, etc.) and of HetNets (low power consumption, spatial spectrum reuse, etc.) whilst simultaneously relying on a sophisticated cluster based MIMO-NOMA precoder design [40], [41], [107], [125], [127], [135].
+Additionally, as a benefit of aiming to take full advantage of both massive MIMO and HetNets techniques including high array gains, reliable BS-user links, etc., massive MIMO-aided HetNets solutions are promising for the emerging 5G systems [188].
+The basic philosophy of massive MIMO-assisted HetNets is to install hundreds/thousands of antennas at the macro BSs for offering an unprecedented level of spatial degrees of freedom, while using a single antenna at the densely positioned small-cell BSs.
+In an effort to further enhance the bandwidth efficiency of small cells, a promising NOMA-aided and massive MIMO-based framework was proposed in [189], where a massive MIMO system was adopted by the macrocells to simultaneously serve N users and then user-pairing-based NOMA transmissions were adopted by the small cells, as shown in Fig. 12.
+More specifically, stochastic geometry was invoked for modeling the K-tier HetNets considered and to analyze the efficiency attained.
+The key feature of this framework is that it integrates the potential advantages of both NOMA (e.g., high bandwidth efficiency, faireness/throughput tradeoff, etc.) and of HetNets (low power consumption, spatial spectrum reuse, etc.) while simultaneously relying on a sophisticatedcluster-based MIMO-NOMA precoder design [40], [41], [107], [125], [127], [135].